Spam from your friends:

 looking over your shoulder and sending what you type back to its

-headquarters.
+records every keystroke you make.
 Many virus scanners do not detect spyware, so you should

 periodically scan your computer with a specific spyware scanner.
 One I